Mr-Forder/iaha-astro-this-one-lol/src/content/posts/How to Improve Audiology Services - The Patient Perspective.md

 ---
 title: How to Improve Audiology Services- The Patient Perspective
 description: '"It is important for audiologists to reconsider the potential barriers causing such low numbers of hearing aid uptake and use.
-Numerous factors have been ascribed as reasons for this underutilization, from access and affordability 6, continued difficulty understanding speech in a group or noisy situation even when wearing hearing aids 5, to the well-known factor of stigma associated with hearing aids.
-7,8 Merely owning hearing aids does not necessarily result in their use."'
+Numerous factors have been ascribed as reasons for this underutilization, from access and affordability, continued difficulty understanding speech in a group or noisy situation even when wearing hearing aids, to the well-known factor of stigma associated with hearing aids.
+Merely owning hearing aids does not necessarily result in their use."'
 alt: "Assistive Listening"
 image:
   url: "/img/post-images/How-to-Improve-Audiology-Services--The-Patient-Perspective.jpg"